GBarbo/Heuristics-SDHFFVRPTWSD/README.md

 ### Clarke-Wright for the SDHFFVRPTWSD

-Based on the Clarke-Wright (1964) savings heuristic, the file ```clarke_wright.py``` is my first approach on tackling the SDHFFVRPTWSD with a constructive heursitic.
+Based on the Clarke-Wright (1964) savings heuristic, the files ```clarke_wright_series.py``` and ```clarke_wright_paralell.py``` are my first approaches on tackling the SDHFFVRPTWSD with a constructive heursitic.

+#### Series Clarke-Wright
+This algorithm iteratively merges routes until the vehicle capacity is exceeded; only then, another route is created if there are available vehicles.
+Thus, it is best suited for instances which the freight cost spread is high and it is very important to get the best possible route to the vehicles with least freight cost.
 The pseudocode below describes the general procedure.

 ```text
 1.  calculate savings for each pair of clients